fwip/mtg_pronouns/reworded_cards.md

 **Enchantment**

 Each creature has "When this creature is put into a graveyard, choose target opponent.
-They returns this card from that graveyard to the battlefield under their control at the beginning of the next end step."
+That player returns this card from that graveyard to the battlefield under their control at the beginning of the next end step."

 Energy Vortex 3UU
 ---------------